Xabo-RB/Benchmarking_files/README.md

 # Benchmarking
-Benchmarking files: input scripts and output files of the identifiability analysis.
+Benchmarking files: input scripts of the identifiability analysis.

 ## References